 - Creatine supplements are the one of the most tested supplement for improving performance in the gym.
 They can be used to increase muscle mass, improve muscle strength, and boost exercise performance.

 - Supplemental creatine can benefit your health in many other ways unrelated to fitness.

-- The safety of creatine supplements is well documented at this point and there is no need to worry about side effects.
+- The safety of these supplements is well documented at this point and there is no need to worry about side effects.

 Creatine is found naturally in muscle cells and helps the muscles produce energy during heavy lifting or intense exercise.

 The supplementation of it is very popular among athletes, bodybuilders, and gym goers.
 It is used to support muscle growth, increase strength, and improve overall exercise performance.